AtlasICL/catan/README.md

 ---

 The clone is written entirely in python.
-The module tkinter was used for the interface and rendering.
+The module tkinter was used for the interface.
 The project does not support online multiplayer, however I am planning to add local multiplayer support.

+---

 ### TODO
+- [x] add dice roll
+    - functionality
+    - display dice
 - [ ] add ports
     - add ports to locations
     - specify type of port